The STFC’s Education, Training and Careers Committee has in recent years supported the following well-established short courses and summer schools:

 ²STFC-funded & self-funded students can claim their attendance travel expenses from STFC

-The following short courses and summer schools will be held in 2017 for STFC PhD students.
+The following short courses and summer schools were held in 2017 for STFC PhD students.
+2018 details will be published once confirmed.